micag2025/Supply_Chain_project/publication.md

 ### Open in browser

 DApp will provide a local URL.
 Open it in your browser.
-From the UI Web DAapp user interface, You can now interact with the ADK AI Developer

-DApp will provide a local URL.
-Open it in your browser.
-You can now interact with the Supply Chain Dashboard, from the UI Web DApp.
+The user can now interact with the Supply Chain Dashboard, from the UI Web DApp.

 ### Understanding Advanced Instructions